 By Andrew Carey and Kareem Khadder, CNN

-A Palestinian man has died after being shot by Israeli forces in the West Bank, according to the Palestinian Ministry of Health, during large clashes that broke out during the funeral of a 12-year old boy who was shot by Israeli soldiers a day earlier.
+A 12-year old Palestinian boy has died after being shot by Israeli soldiers in the West Bank, the Palestinian Ministry of Health said.

-12-year-old Mohammad was hit in the chest and taken to hospital in Hebron where he succumbed to his wounds a few hours later, Palestinian health officials said.
+The agency report said the 12-year old was shot in the chest and taken to hospital in Hebron where he succumbed to his wounds a few hours later.

 The Israeli army said it was aware of claims its soldiers had killed a child and said it was investigating the circumstances of the event.
-In a lengthy statement, the army said soldiers had approached the car believing they had previously observed its occupants trying to bury the body of a newborn baby in a shallow grave.
+In a lengthy statement, the army said soldiers had approached the car after previously observing its occupants trying to bury the body of a new-born baby in a shallow grave.